Ellicott Creek: History

 Ellicott Creek is named after Joseph Ellicott, an important agent of the Holland Land Company.
 Ellicott played a significant role in opening Western New York up for settlement after the Iroquois ceded their claims in the 1780s, more significantly in the Big Tree Treaty with the Seneca nation.
 Elicott surveyed most of Holland Purchase into townships and saleable land parcels.

 Natural history

 Niagara River surface fluctuations influence creek water level up to 7 mi upstream of the mouth of Ellicott Creek.

-Recreation

 Ellicott Creek Bike Path

-A bike path, known as the Ellicott Creek Bike Path, follows the creek in the Town of Amherst, near the University at Buffalo and flows under Interstate 990 before leaving Amherst by crossing U.S. Route 62 (Niagara Falls Boulevard) to enter the Town of Tonawanda at Ellicott Creek Park.
+Ellicott Creek Bike Path follows the creek in the Town of Amherst, near the University at Buffalo (UB) and flows under Interstate 990 before leaving Amherst by crossing U.S. Route 62 (Niagara Falls Boulevard) to enter the Town of Tonawanda at Ellicott Creek Park.

-In 1990, the Ellicott Creek Bike Path was the last known location where University at Buffalo (UB) Sophomore Linda Yalem was alive.
-Yalem studied communications at UB and was training to run in the New York City Marathon when she was raped and killed by Altemio Sanchez while on a run on the Ellicott Creek Bike Path near UB.
+In 1990, the Ellicott Creek Bike Path was the last known location where Linda Yalem—a UB sophomore running on the path—was alive before being raped and killed by Altemio Sanchez.